What the Research Says

 According to Dr. Lyn Mikel Brown, Professor of Education at Colby College, one of the most important roles all-girls schools play is in "raising girls’ voices and fully engaging them in public and political life."
 Her blog Girls’ Schools, Girls’ Studies, and the Power to Create the World We Want provides insights into how "along with greater academic involvement, higher confidence in math ability, and stronger interest in STEM fields, girls’ schools foster higher rates of political engagement and social activism."

 This is why Linden teachers encourage girls to develop their own capacity for leadership by helping them see how their academic skills can help solve social issues.
-Our Annual Social Justice Data Fair allows students to study issues they are concerned about by using their data management skills, such as learning about forces and mechanical advantage while designing land-mine detectors.
+Our annual STEM for a Better World, Linden’s Inquiry Fair allows students to study issues they are concerned about by using their data management skills, such as learning about forces and mechanical advantage while designing land-mine detectors.
 It also showcases our interdisciplinary approach to teaching math, science, and humanities while including topics of social justice within the curriculum.

 Linden's Teaching Experts